Skip to main content

 CHEMISTRY BUILDING

-Mike Lyons is Professor in Physical Chemistry , a Senior Fellow of Trinity College Dublin and an elected member of the Roual Irish Academy.
+Mike Lyons is Professor in Physical Chemistry , a Senior Fellow of Trinity College Dublin and an elected member of the Royal Irish Academy.
 He served as Head School of Chemistry for a six year period (2017-2023).
 He is a PI in the Centre for Research on Adaptive Nanostructures and Nanodevices (CRANN), and in the SFI funded AMBER National Centre, Trinity College Dublin.
 Born in Cork city he was educated in CBC Cork and is a graduate of University College Cork (1979) where he read Chemistry. and Mathematical Physics.
 Mike obtained his Ph.D degree from the same University in 1983 under the supervision of the late Prof. Declan Burke in metal oxide electrochemistry.
 He worked with the late Prof. John Albery FRS and Prof. Brian Steele at Imperial College London on metal oxide electro-catalysis before being appointed to a lectureship in Physical Chemistry at Trinity College Dublin in 1984.
 He was elected to Fellowship, Trinity College Dublin, in 1992 on the basis of publication and research.
-His research interests encompass Physical and Analytical Electrochemistry and nanomaterials , and in a publication output of two books and more than 170 papers, he has made significant contributions to electrode kinetics, metal oxide electro-catalysis, electroactive polymer electrochemistry, mathematical modelling of electrochemical systems, electrochemical biosensors, and carbon nanotube electrochemistry.
-The following numerical indicators h-index =48 , i10 = 103 (56 since 2018) 8187 cites in total are indicative of high impact research that is internationally recognized.
+His research interests encompass Physical and Analytical Electrochemistry and nanomaterials , and in a publication output of two books and more than 200 papers, he has made significant contributions to electrode kinetics, metal oxide electro-catalysis, electroactive polymer electrochemistry, mathematical modelling of electrochemical systems, electrochemical biosensors, and carbon nanotube electrochemistry.
+The following numerical indicators h-index = 50 , i10 = 115 (64 since 2019) 8933 cites in total (3702 since 2019) are indicative of high impact research that is internationally recognized.
+He is cited in the Stanford top 2% of scientists worldwide for his work in electrochemistry and energy science.
 In 2021 Mike was conferred with the Doctor in Science Degree (ScD) by the University of Dublin on the basis of a corpus of published research and scholarship.
 In the same year, he was also elected as a Fellow of the Institute of Chemistry of Ireland (FICI) .
-He was elected member of the Royal Irish Academy (MRIA) in 2023.
+More recently he was elected member of the Royal Irish Academy (MRIA) in 2023 for his many experimental and theoretical contributions to electrochemical science and technology.
 Mike leads the Trinity Physical and Materials Electrochemistry Group, which is currently engaged in developing novel nanomaterials for use as catalysts in water electrolysis and fuel cell devices for use in energy conversion and storage device applications.
 The group is also developing non enzymatic electrochemical biosensors based on metal oxide modified electrodes for bio-diagnostic applications and for pH sensing and in developing anode materials for metal electro-winning for the mining industry.
 He previously lead TCD activity in the field of Raw Materials within the EIT Raw Materials KIC a multinational EU funded initiative involving industry, research institutes and academia.
 Professor Lyons has lectured extensively in UK, Europe, US, Latin America, Pakistan, India, Australia and New Zealand.
 He has received significant research funding both from National sources (SFI, EI), the EU and Multinational Industry (DuPont, National Power).
 A major research emphasis at the present time is in the mathematical modelling of bounded reaction/diffusion equations of interest in catalytic reactors, amperometric enzyme biosensors and bio-fuel cells.
 This work is being done in collaboration with Prof. L Rajendran, AMET University, Chennai, India.
 Current experimental projects include Ni/Fe oxyhydroxide materials for alkaline water electrolysis.
 In his spare time Mike follows Irish & Munster Rugby (although he will on occasion cheer on Leinster) and Cork Hurling.
 He enjoys classical music and escapist movies, and is an avid reader of history and popular science books.

 Biosensors Electroactive polymer electrochemistry Electrochemical biosensors Electrochemical energy conversion Electrochemical kinetics Mathematical Modelling Mathematical modelling electrochemical systems Nanochemistry Nanotechnology Nanotubes